Value of information in networked control systems subject to delay: PRELIMINARIES

+where $\gamma(\cdot)$ denotes the triggering policy of the control system and $\IC_{k}^{e}$ denotes the information set for the event-trigger.
+Its formal definition is provided in \eqref{eq:event-trigger infor}.

-To capture the network induced delay, we assume that the controller keeps tracking the time instants when it receives the latest packet.
-This information updating time instant is recognized by decision variable $\delta_{k-\tau^{i}}^{i}$.
-By using the transmission index, the information updating time can be described by In order to quantify the information freshness of the data packet at the controller side, the concept of Age-of-Information (AoI) is introduced.
-The formal definition of AoI highlighting the effect of the delay is given as follows: \begin{definition} The delay-dependent AoI is defined as
+We assume that the data transmission is subject to a $\tau $-step delay (see Definition~\ref{definition:AoI}), which is induced by the communication network.
+To capture this delay, we assume that the controller keeps a track of the time instant it received the latest packet.
+This information updating time instant is a function of the triggering variables.
+By using $ \delta_{k}$, the information updating time at the controller side is described by $c(k) = \max \{ t \vert \delta_{t-\tau} =1, t \le k \}$.
+The transmission timeline in the networked control system is illustrated in Fig.~\ref{fig:transmission timeline}.
+To quantify the information freshness of the data packet at the controller side, we introduce the concept of Age-of-Information (AoI) as follows. \begin{definition} The delay-dependent AoI is defined as